Thesis Title: Taking Charge: Perceived control and acceptability of domestic demand-side response

-Studies into people’s acceptance of DSM have tended not to rigorously define “control” or to explore it in detail with participants.
-While it is clear that consumers are worried about losing it, it isn’t clear:
+Studies into people’s acceptance of DSR have tended not to rigorously define “control” or to explore it in detail with participants.
+While it is clear that some consumers are worried about losing it, it isn’t clear:

-· if and how this differs significantly between demographics (and why), and
+- if and how this differs significantly between groups of people (and why), and

-Improving our understanding in these areas should make it possible to design and present DSM programmes in such a way as to minimize people’s fears about any perceived reduction in control, and therefore maximize the likelihood of participation (at least in respect of control).
+Improving our understanding in these areas should make it possible to design, target and communicate DSR programmes in such a way as to minimize people’s concerns about any perceived reduction in control, and therefore maximize the likelihood of participation (at least in respect of control).
+The project employs a mixed methods approach to answer these questions.
+A series of exploratory focus groups were used to inform a survey experiment which was carried out during the course of 2014.
+Further qualitative research was conducted in 2015.
+Please see the ‘publications’ page for results as they are published.

 From 2007 to 2011, when I joined the London-Loughborough Centre, I was the energy commissioning editor at Earthscan (a leading publisher of books and journals in sustainability).
 I worked on a wide variety of book projects in the fields of renewable energy, energy demand and sustainable architecture and also collaborated with organizations like the International Energy Agency and the United Nations to help publish the results of their research.